postmanlabs/labs-docs/src/pages/docs/administration/about-postman-enterprise.md

 * **Custom token scanner** - Create a [custom token scanner](/docs/administration/token-scanner/#custom-alerts) to proactively check for security leaks.
 * **Public link governance** - View and manage elements like workspaces, documentation, and collection links that your team [makes public](/docs/collaborating-in-postman/manage-public-elements/).
-* **Audit logs** - Once you set up Postman Enterprise, you can use [audit logs](/docs/administration/audit-logs/) to understand how your team members are using it.
+* **Audit logs** - Use [audit logs](/docs/administration/audit-logs/) to understand how your team members are using Postman.
-* **Formatting and security warnings** - Postman Enterprise also include advanced API governance features, including formatting and security warnings, that enable you to apply standards consistently throughout your API development process's [design](/docs/api-governance/api-definition/api-definition-warnings/) and [testing phases](/docs/api-governance/api-testing/api-testing-warnings/).
+* **Formatting and security warnings** - Make use of formatting and security warnings that enable you to apply standards consistently throughout your API development process's [design](/docs/api-governance/api-definition/api-definition-warnings/) and [testing](/docs/api-governance/api-testing/api-testing-warnings/) phases.

 ## Collaboration